 HACA contracts with the Austin Police Department one full-time officer to serve as a community liaison for all HACA programs.
-Currently, HACA contracts 47 officers to patrol its public housing properties and to maintain public safety.
+HACA contracts with officers to patrol its low income housing properties and to maintain public safety.

 Resident Safety Meetings: